 A large number of approaches have been proposed to deal with the class imbalance problem.
-These approaches can be divided into three groups, depending on the way they work:
+These approaches can be divided into three groups, depending on the way they work.

-- At the algorithmic level, they are the internal approaches.
+- 1. At the algorithmic level, the approaches are internal approaches.
 This group of methods tries to adapt the decision threshold to impose a bias on the minority class or to improve the prediction performance by adjusting weights for each class.
 In any case, they are based on modifying previous algorithms or making specific proposals for dealing with imbalanced data (Grzymala-Busse et al., 2005; Huang et al., 2006).
-Recently, in the field of evolutionary learning, some studies have been presented analyzing the behavior of XCS (Bernadó-Mansilla and Garrell-Guiu, 2003; Kovacs and Kerber, 2006; Butz et al., 2006) for imbalanced data sets (Orriols-Puig and Bernadó-Mansilla, 2006). - At the data level, they are the external approaches.
-This group of methods does not consist of modifying existing algorithms, on the contrary they consist of resampling the data in order to decrement the effect caused by the imbalance of data (Batista et al., 2004).
+Recently, in the field of evolutionary learning, some studies have been presented analyzing the behavior of XCS (Bernadó-Mansilla and Garrell-Guiu, 2003; Kovacs and Kerber, 2006; Butz et al., 2006) for imbalanced datasets (Orriols-Puig and Bernadó-Mansilla, 2006). - 2.
+At the data level, the approaches are external approaches.
+This group of methods does not consist of modifying existing algorithms.
+On the contrary, they consist of resampling the data in order to decrease the effect caused by the imbalance of data (Batista et al., 2004).
 The main advantage of these techniques is that they are independent of the classifier used, so they can be considered as preprocessing approaches.
-A preliminary study by using Evolutionary Algorithms (EAs) as resampling for balancing data is found in (García et al., 2006), where we proposed a new evolutionary method.
-This study provides a method that uses a fitness function designed for performing a prototype selection process with the aim of balancing data, improving the generalization capability and reducing the training data. - Combining the data and the algorithmic level, they are the boosting approaches.
-This set is composed by methods which consist of ensembles with the objective of improving the performance of weak classification algorithms.
-In boosting, the performance of weak classifiers is improved by means of focusing on hard examples which are difficult to classify.
-These approaches learn a way of combining several classifiers by using weighted examples, in order to increase the attention to hard examples.
+A preliminary study by using evolutionary algorithms (EAs) as resampling for balancing data has been done (García et al., 2006), where we proposed a new evolutionary method.
+This study provides a method that uses a fitness function designed for performing a prototype selection process with the aim of balancing data, improving the generalization capability, and reducing the training data. - 3.
+Combining the data and the algorithmic level, the approaches are boosting approaches.
+This set is composed of methods that consist of ensembles with the objective of improving the performance of weak classification algorithms.
+In boosting, the performance of weak classifiers is improved by means of focusing on hard examples that are difficult to classify.
+These approaches learn a way of combining several classifiers by using weighted examples in order to focus attention on hard examples.
 Thus, they preprocess the data through the incorporation of weights.
-In imbalanced data, as well as handling weights associated to each hard example, is also used the replication of minority class instances.
+In imbalanced data, as well as handling weights associated with each hard example, the replication of minority class instances is also used.
 Moreover, they constitute an adapted ensemble of classifiers developed depending on the data, so the algorithms are also modified for obtaining appropriate models to tackle imbalanced domains.
-Two main approaches have been developed with promising results in this group: the SMOTEBoost approach (Chawla et al., 2003) and DataBoost-IM approach (Guo and Viktor, 2004).
+Two main approaches have been developed with promising results in this group: the SMOTEBoost approach (Chawla et al., 2003) and the DataBoost-IM approach (Guo and Viktor, 2004).

-Re-sampling approaches can be categorized into two tendencies: under-sampling, that consists of reducing the data by eliminating examples belonging to the majority class with the objective of equalizing the number of examples of each class; and over-sampling, that aims to replicate or generate new positive examples in order to gain importance (Chawla et al., 2002).
+Resampling approaches can be categorized into two tendencies: undersampling, which consists of reducing the data by eliminating examples belonging to the majority class with the objective of equalizing the number of examples of each class; and oversampling, which aims to replicate or generate new positive examples in order to gain importance (Chawla et al., 2002).

-In specialized literature, we can find papers for re-sampling techniques from a point of view of studying the effect of the class distribution in classification (Weiss and Provost, 2003; Estabrooks et al., 2004) and adaptations of Prototype Selection (PS) methods (Wilson and Martinez, 2000) to treat with imbalanced data sets (Kubat and Matwin, 1997; Batista et al., 2004).
+In specialized literature, we can find papers for resampling techniques from the point of view of studying the effect of the class distribution in classification (Weiss and Provost, 2003; Estabrooks et al., 2004) and adaptations of Prototype Selection (PS) methods (Wilson and Martinez, 2000) to work with imbalanced datasets (Kubat and Matwin, 1997; Batista et al., 2004).